nazariinyzhnyk/Nikolenko_Deeplearning/README.md

 * Chapter 4 - add 10 experiments per network for statistical correctness.
 Add mean and variance to resulting plot.
+* Chapter 5 - add visualization of noisy images and their decoded version.

 ## Authors